medrunner-services/Client-Portal/README.md

 # Medrunner Client Portal

-This portal proposes a web experience for the client and staff of Medrunner.
+This portal brings the medrunner experience to the web !

 ## Project Setup